dbutz/SchoolSite-Pro-Docs/redistricting/createPlan/forecasts.md

-# Redistricting based on Forecasted Students
+# Redistrict based on forecasts
 **Please Note:** Projection based redistricting plans must be created in a SchoolSite Geodatabase that contains the projection you wish to base your plan on